toowoxx/caddy2-confidentiality-index-plugin/README.md

 ## Config

-Add `order confidentiality first` to root level and add `confidentiality <classification>` to the servers you want to have the index on.
+Add `order confidentiality after encode` to root level and add `confidentiality <classification>` to the servers you want to have the index on.

 **Example:**